 - Previous learnings – If your organisation has succeeded or failed with similar projects in the past, provide as much detail as possible around this.

 - User experience – Why would the user want to engage with the asset?
 How will they benefit from the experience?

 - Action – Define the primary action you want your users to take when interacting with the asset.

 - Timeline – In almost all cases, the timeline will impact quality and the investment requirement.
 Afford as much time as practical to ensure you receive the greatest cost benefit and quality outcome.

 - User stories – If you’re wanting to describe a series of users and desired outcomes without being too explicit about the solution, user stories may be the answer.
-(A great resource for learning how to write user stories can be found in ‘The Easy Way to Writing Good User Stories’.)
+(A great resource on user stories can be found in ‘The power of user stories’.)

 - KPIs – Define your measures of success or KPIs.

 This article is the first in a series on the digital agency/client relationship

 Part Two: Selecting a digital agency?
 Read this first...